USB-C Hub vs. HDMI Switch: What Do You Really Need?

 Can I also use a USB-C hub on my tablet?

-Yes, if your tablet supports USB-C and has video output.
-Many Android tablets and iPads support this.
+Yes, if your tablet supports USB-C and provides video output.
+Many Android tablets and iPads can do this.

-Does image quality deteriorate when using an HDMI switch?
+Does the image quality degrade with an HDMI switch?

 Not if you use a good switch.
-Make sure it supports at least 4K 60Hz if you need it.
+Make sure it supports at least 4K 60Hz if you need that.

 In summary:

 Still unsure?
-Send us a message—we're happy to help.
+Send us a message — we’re happy to help you figure it out.

 Read next